RHIT-CSSE/csse332/Homework/ProcessLab/README.md

 ## Objectives

 Following completion of this lab you should be able to:
-* Create and use a Makefile to compile code.
 * Use the GNU Debugger, gdb, to debug your code.
 * Implement a queue data structure in C.
 * Use the *fork* system call to spawn child processes.
 * Explain process creation, process termination and process management.

 ### Tasks

-#### Makefile

-Checkout the `maketutorial` project in the Examples directory from your repository onto your local machine.
-Follow the tutorial.
-A solutions is posted for your convenience.

-Then write a makefile for make_problem (you will submit this one).
-Instructions are provided in the Makefile in the make_problem directory.

 #### GNU Debugger